Practical tips for parents and caregivers

 • Most of the time, you’ll express recognition or acknowledgement verbally, though sometimes a little note of acknowledgement can be very effective (and sweet!).

-These strategies were adapted from material in The Parent’s Little Book of Lists: Do’s and Don’ts of Effective Parenting, by Dr. Jane Bluestein (Deerfield Beach, FL: Health Communications, 1997) and The Win-Win Classroom, by Dr. Jane Bluestein (Thousand Oaks, CA: Corwin Publishing, CA, 2008).
+These strategies were adapted from material in The Parent’s Little Book of Lists: Do’s and Don’ts of Effective Parenting, by Dr. Jane Bluestein (2021, Father Sky Publishing, Albuquerque, NM) and The Win-Win Classroom, by Dr. Jane Bluestein (2008, Thousand Oaks, CA: Corwin Publishing).

 Guidelines for Offering Choices to your Children